arielkalman/EscaGCP/README.md

 [See detailed requirements →](docs/INSTALLATION.md#requirements)

-## 🤝 Contributing
+## Contributing

 We welcome contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

-## ⚠️ Security Notice
+## Security notice

-EscaGCP collects sensitive information about your GCP environment and save it locally.
-Before sharing outputs, review the [Security Checklist](docs/SECURITY_CHECKLIST.md).
+EscaGCP collects sensitive information about your GCP environment and saves it locally.
+Review the [Security Checklist](docs/SECURITY_CHECKLIST.md) before sharing any outputs.

 ## 🙏 Acknowledgments